-Request letters of good standing, degree verifications, DMV, and more.
+Request letters of good standing, degree verifications, student practice certifications and more.
 Please note: If you require an enrollment form to be filled-out related to student loan deferment, this form must be taken to the University's Enrollment Services office in Father O'Connell Hall, Room W200.
 Enrollment Services will assist you in completing this form.

 If a student is scheduled for more than one classroom exam in less than 24 hours (the 24-hour period is computed from the starting time for each exam), his or her exam(s) will be rescheduled so that the exams will be at least 24 hours apart.
 Take-home examinations and papers are excluded from rescheduling considerations.
 Reasons of personal convenience, including matters relating to employment, do not warrant rescheduling examinations.
 Students do not have the option to request the rescheduled exam dates.